OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 ## Examples

 The examples in this section use Jest with its default settings.
 These settings support ES5 JavaScript and CommonJS modules.
 See the [Jest documentation](https://jestjs.io/docs/getting-started) for how to configure Jest and node.js to support more recent versions of JavaScript, support TypeScript, and support ECMAScript modules.

-> [!NOTE]
-> The hypothetical add-in functions in these examples *do* use features of JavaScript that are more recent than ES5.
-This causes no problems because the add-in functions aren't run in the tests, so Jest never "sees" them.
-They are provided in the examples so that you can see how the mocks in each example reflects the add-in scenario that is being tested.

 To run any of these examples, take the following steps:

 1. Create an Office add-in project for the appropriate Office host application (for example, Excel or Word).
 One way to do this quickly is to use the [Yo Office tool](https://github.com/OfficeDev/generator-office).
 1. In the root of the project, [install Jest](https://jestjs.io/docs/getting-started).